borelli28/CS-notes/crafting-interpreters.md

 Optimization: Swap out user code with a code that has the same semantics, but is more efficient.

 Code generation: Translate the optimized intermediate representation into machine code or bytecode.

+Virtual machine: A program that emulates a CPU and executes the bytecode.

+Runtime: Things like garbage collection that are part of the language may get compiled with the program and ran at runtime.